Rhode Island Freshwater Fishing

-- Fishing in any stream, designated trout stream or designated trout pond of the state, unless otherwise regulated, between midnight on last day of February to 6AM on the second Saturday of April, annually.
+- Fishing in any stream, designated trout stream or designated trout pond of the state, unless otherwise regulated, between 11:59PM on last day of February to 6AM on the second Saturday of April, annually.

 - Possessing trout, salmon, or charr during the seasonal closure.

 - Using corn for bait in any designated trout waters.

 - Snagging fish in any fresh waters.

 - Using any substance injurious to fish life in any stream or freshwater pond within the state except by permit issued by the DEM.

 - Detonating any explosive within any stream or freshwater pond within the state.